xNaCly/blog/content/posts/2023/write-your-own-programming-language.md

 - [i stole the `.` from forth](<https://en.wikipedia.org/wiki/Forth_(programming_language)#%E2%80%9CHello,_World!%E2%80%9D>)
 - expressions (everything between `[]`) are evaluated right to left, for instance the power operator is evaluated like so:
-  1. assign first child of the power expression to a variable called `result`
+  1. Assign first child of the power expression to a variable called `result`
-  2. raise the `result` to the power of the next child and assign the result to `result`
+  2. Raise the `result` to the power of the next child and assign the result to `result`
-  3. profit (not really)
+  3. Profit (not really)
 - all operators (the first token in `[]`) are single character

 As one can see my to-do list is full for the next few months.